Non-Universality from Conserved Superoperators in Unitary Circuits: Two Classes of Non-Universality

 \subsubsection{$SU(2)$ Symmetric Systems}

 To further illustrate our approach to weak non-universality, let us consider the case of $k$-local $SU(2)$-symmetric circuits on a qubit chain.
-This has been proven to be semi-universal in Ref.~\cite{marvian2022rotationally} using different methods, and the results of Ref.~\cite{li2024designslocalrandomquantum} also imply weak non-universality\footnote{These are stated to hold only for $L>8$, but for smaller system sizes weak non-universality can be checked numerically.}.
+This has been proven to be semi-universal in Ref.~\cite{marvian2022rotationally} using different methods, and the results of Ref.~\cite{li2024designslocalrandomquantum} also imply weak non-universality\footnote{These are stated to hold only for $L>8$, but for smaller system sizes weak non-universality can be checked numerically using the methods in App.~\ref{sec:app-num}.}.
 For example, the $k=2$ case with periodic boundary conditions is generated by

 To count the number of constraints on the relative phases, we can compute the dimension of the overlap between the center and the generators $\gen_{SU(2)}$ as in Eq.~\eqref{eq:dimformula}.
 A simple approach is to consider a basis for center $\cent = \centx{SU(2)}$ such that each element only overlaps with generators of a given range (similar to the Pauli string basis of Eq.~\eqref{eq:paulibasisu1}).
 Since $\gen_{SU(2)}$ generates the algebra of permutations of the $L$ sites on the lattice~\cite{moudgalya2022from}, $\centx{SU(2)}$ is simply the set of permutation-invariant operators which belong to the the permutation algebra.
 By symmetrizing permutation operators that have support on $n$ qubits we obtain the following orthogonal basis for the center